Why can't they decide what many of the characters English names are?

 Considering Bernadotte's name has been transcribed Bernadette and Vernahead, it's not certain any such link was intended.
 The internet is surprisingly reticient concerning the existence of Bernadotte's without connection to the Swedish royals, but that family has been traced back to the 1610s, so there are probably quite a few non-royal Bernadottes out there.
 There are also several Swedish royals who have renounced their claim to royalty in order to be able to marry commoners, but have kept the name.
 It could also be a case of Famous-Named Foreigner.
 Jean-Baptiste Bernadotte was one of Napoleon's marshals, so from that perspective it's not a strange name for a French mercenary captain.

-If Heinkel could heal his arm and leg cut by Walter, then why he decided to keep his face scarred?
+If Heinkel could heal her arm and leg cut by Walter, then why did she decide to keep her face scarred?